I Will Survive: Year-end charts

-Sales and certifications
+Certifications

 Chantay Savage version

 American singer Chantay Savage covered "I Will Survive" in 1996 as a ballad.
-It was released as the first single from her second album, I Will Survive (Doin' It My Way) (1996).
+It was released on January 23, by RCA Records as the first single from her second album, I Will Survive (Doin' It My Way) (1996).
 This version peaked at number 24 on the US Billboard Hot 100, and was certified Gold by the Recording Industry Association of America (RIAA).
 It also peaked at number 12 on the UK Singles Chart and number 52 on the Eurochart Hot 100.

 Critical reception

-Michael Hill from Cash Box commented, "What a track!
+Michael Hill from Cash Box commented: What a track!
 What a vocal performance performance!
 If not for the title, it’s hard to tell that this song is a remake of the still-popular Gloria Gaynor track.
 Steve “Silky” Hurley outdid himself on this track and it’s difficult to decide which of the four mixes to play.
 Chantay delivers a smooth, easy and controlled vocal performance which should make her version a big hit.
-Expect huge radio play and quite possibly some “tin” for this little lady."
+Expect huge radio play and quite possibly some “tin” for this little lady.
 Alan Jones from Music Week described Savage's version as a "sublime R&B-flavoured rendition".
-Gerald Martinez from New Sunday Times wrote, "Chantay has a fabulous voice, with a great range and rich, chocolatey tone, in the Anita Baker mould.
-She performs the old hit, I Will Survive, at a slower sexier pace than the original, making it a very different statement than the rousing anthemic style of the original.
+Gerald Martinez from New Sunday Times wrote, Chantay has a fabulous voice, with a great range and rich, chocolatey tone, in the Anita Baker mould.
+She performs the old hit, "I Will Survive", at a slower sexier pace than the original, making it a very different statement than the rousing anthemic style of the original.
 This is a more personal, more vulnerable version.
-Nice track indeed."
+Nice track indeed.